selenologist/selenologist.github.io/_posts/2023-12-29-Installing-drivers-for-Tenda-W311MI-AX300-WiFi-USB-Adapter-on-Linux.md

 exit 0
 ```

 `postinst` is where everything really happens.
 Firstly it obtains your kernel version numbers from `uname`, but I'm not sure why since it never reads these values again later.
 Then it copies a udev rule to your system udev rules directory, before reloading udev to apply the rule.
-This rule just turns off that silly Windows driver install disk when the device is plugged - which is also what the next few lines of the script do (So much for driverless, huh?).
+This rule just ejects that silly Windows driver install disk that appears when the device is plugged in.
+This is also what the next few lines of the script do.
 It's up to you whether or not you run these lines.

 But wait, where is /AIC8800/?
 When Debian packages are installed they execute in a chroot containing files from the `data.tar.gz` archive.
 Let's extract that into a new directory now, then we'll just remove the leading "/" from the start of everything in the script.
 We don't need any files from the control directory anymore, so we can leave it.